rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 To add `Millimeters` and `Meters`, we specify `impl Add<Meters>` to set the value of the `RHS` type parameter instead of using the default of `Self`.

-We use default type parameters in two main ways:
+You’ll use default type parameters in two main ways:

 * To extend a type without breaking existing code
 * To allow customization in specific cases most users won’t need

-The standard library’s `Add` trait is an example of the second purpose: usually, you’ll add two like types, but the `Add` trait provides the ability for customizing beyond that.
+The standard library’s `Add` trait is an example of the second purpose: usually, you’ll add two like types, but the `Add` trait provides the ability to customize beyond that.
 Using a default type parameter in the `Add` trait definition means you don’t have to specify the extra parameter most of the time.
 In other words, a bit of implementation boilerplate isn’t needed, making it easier to use the trait.

-The first purpose is similar to the second but in reverse: if we want to add a type parameter to an existing trait, we can give it a default to let us extend the functionality of the trait without breaking the existing implementation code.
+The first purpose is similar to the second but in reverse: if you want to add a type parameter to an existing trait, you can give it a default to allow extension of the functionality of the trait without breaking the existing implementation code.

 ### Fully Qualified Syntax for Disambiguation: Calling Methods with the Same Name

-Nothing in Rust prevents a trait from having a method with the same name as another trait’s method, nor does Rust prevent us from implementing both traits on one type.
+Nothing in Rust prevents a trait from having a method with the same name as another trait’s method, nor does Rust prevent you from implementing both traits on one type.
 It’s also possible to implement a method directly on the type with the same name as methods from traits.

-When calling methods with the same name, we need to tell Rust which one we want to use.
+When calling methods with the same name, you’ll need to tell Rust which one you want to use.
 Consider the code in Listing 19-24 where we’ve defined two traits, `Pilot` and `Wizard`, that both have a method called `fly`.
 We then implement both traits on a type `Human` that already has a method named `fly` implemented on it.
 Each `fly` method does something different.